kstrack-grose/Git-Project/README.md

 	Roi Karlinsky (rkarlinsky@bennington.edu)

 	Scott Milliman (smilliman@bennington.edu)

-Process
-	Through a flexible, active schedule, we will progress through a continual learn-and-implement process.
+Process: Through a flexible, active schedule, we will progress through a continual learn-and-implement process.
 By dividing the whole task into smaller, manageable parts and assigning those parts to individuals or small groups, we will work steadily on the many parts this project will require, such as:

 a) a place to store the code, as well as a way to access that storage